FLOIP/flow-builder/README.md

 - A way to add to the supportable languages
 - Guidance for integration into a permissions system for flow editing/viewing
 - Add regression testing pipeline for storyshots
+- Use permissions feature in the repo, and concrete example of app.config.json usage, once we